Wisembly/basil.js/README.md

 ## Philosophy

-Basil aims to ease the frontend storage management for developpers.
-It strive to be bulletproof and handle for you disabled cookies, full localStorage, unwanted native storage exceptions..
+Basil aims to ease the frontend storage management for developers.
+It strives to be bulletproof and handle disabled cookies, full localStorage and other unwanted native storage exceptions..

-When you'll try to store something, basil will automaticall seek through all the available storages and find the best suited one to store your value.
-It also handle for you the storage of complex javascript objects using json.
+When you try to store something, basil will automatically look through all the available storage mechanisms and find the best suited one to store your value.
+It also handles storage of complex javascript objects using json.

 ## Basic Usage